Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Cryptocurrencies are slowly beginning to hit the mainstream, with many ways to easily purchase the latest coins.
 Even PayPal now supports Bitcoin, Ethereum, Litecoin, and Bitcoin Cash via their platform.
 Of course, this has also led to a rise in scams and fraud.
 It’s a common occurrence if you follow forums related to crypto, as people often flock there to warn others.

-In many cases, a VPN helps sidestep methods used by scammers to separate an owner from their coins.
+In many cases, a premium VPN helps sidestep methods used by scammers to separate an owner from their coins.
 We’ll discuss how to properly protect your investment with a VPN and a range of additional tips.

 Why Is a VPN Useful for Crypto?